Huzzi121/pf-lab3-work/readme.md

 2. Compile and run your program: we've provided 3 hard-coded test cases.
 Fix any errors in your program until they all ***pass***.

-3. Using the provided code as an example, *exactly* 3 more test cases to your program.
+3. Using the provided code as an example, *at least* 3 more test cases to your program.
 Repeat your compile/run/test until they all
     ***pass***.